msp-strath/three-times/content/basics/loops.md

 }
 ```

+With while loops,
-With while loops we have to provide an explicit test.
+we have to provide an explicit test.

 Beware that the condition expects a boolean value that holds true.
 Thus,